 Staff Sets allows you to modify your staff sets on the fly as well as store and retrieve them using Saved Settings.
 You can also associate a preferred View Percentage that is invoked along with the Staff Set.
-(This is most useful with Saved Settings.)
+The plugin stores extra information about each configured staff set in text expressions in the "Pat Plug-In Data" category.
+While you can access these directly from Finale's Expression Selection dialog, this is highly discouraged.

-To use the plugin, simply select the staves you wish to include in the staff set and invoke the plugin.
+To configure a staff set, simply select the staves you wish to include in the staff set and invoke the Configure option.
 If you invoke the plugin without selecting any staves, the Staff Set dialog starts out either with all staves selected (if you are in Page View or if you are currently viewing All Staves) or with the staves of the current staff set selected.
 This last feature is particularly useful, because it allows you quickly to add or remove staves from the current Staff Set without re-selecting all of them, as you would have had to do without the plugin.

 By means of Saved Settings, you can save as many named staff sets as you wish, and invoke them later.
 This effectively gives you an unlimited number of staff sets.
 Unlike those built in to Finale, these staff sets are globally stored.
 The plugin will allow any staff set to be applied to any file.
 If the target file lacks staff numbers specified in the staff set, you are warned, but you may apply the staff set anyway.
 (Non-existent staff numbers are ignored.)
 However, the plugin has no way of knowing what the staff numbers are, so a staff set that was the brass section in one file might turn out to be the percussion section in another.
 It is even possible that the target file might have the same staff numbers but in a different order.
 Applying a global staff set could lead to a bizarre-looking display, but it will not cause any damage.